 Water provided to District customers comes from both surface water and groundwater sources.
 Surface water is collected, filtered, and disinfected, and groundwater is pumped from seven wells located within the community in the Mammoth Basin watershed.
 An eighth production well is utilized for irrigation water and does not contribute to the drinking water supply.
 Water from all but one of the wells is treated with chlorine and ferric chloride and filtered to remove iron, manganese, and arsenic prior to delivery to customers.
-In 2006, both of the District's groundwater treatment plants were upgraded to include arsenic removal treatment.

-Depending on where in the community you live, you may receive all surface water, all well water, or a combination of the two.
+Depending on the location where you live in the community, you may receive all surface water, all well water, or a combination of the two.
 The source of your water may also change depending on the season.
 If you are interested in which water source is being supplied to you at any time, please contact the District.

 A Source Water Assessment was conducted for the wells and surface water supplies of the Mammoth Community Water District Water System in March 2002.
 Results from the source water assessment shows that the District's groundwater production wells are considered most vulnerable to contamination from the sewer collection system.
 In addition, raw surface water supplies are considered most vulnerable to recreation activities and the sewer collection system.
-A copy of the complete assessment may be viewed at Mammoth Community Water District office or at DHS San Bernardino District Office, 464 West 4th Street, Suite 437, San Bernardino, CA 92401.
-You may request a summary of the assessment be sent to you by contacting the CDHS District Engineer or by contacting Gary Sisson, General Manager, (760) 934-2596 x 238, (760) 934-4080 (fax), or gsisson@mcwd.dst.ca.us.
+A copy of the complete assessment may be viewed at Mammoth Community Water District office or at CDPH San Bernardino District Office, 464 West 4th Street, Suite 437, San Bernardino, CA 92401.
+You may request a summary of the assessment be sent to you by contacting the CDPH District Engineer at (909) 383-4328 or by contacting Gary Sisson, General Manager, (760) 934-2596 x 238, (760) 934-4080 (fax), or gsisson@mcwd.dst.ca.us.
 In 2006, the District also updated its Watershed Sanitary Survey, which identifies potential sources of contamination to the surface water supplies and is available at the District offices.